2025-2026 Academic Catalog

 Introduction to the more common plastics, composites, and nano engineering materials and their properties.
 Study of processes including extrusion, injection molding, blow molding, compression and transfer molding, and forming.
 Topics on part and tooling design.
 Prerequisite(s): CHM 123; MFG 204.

 MFG 434.
-Robotics & Computer Numerical Control.
+Industrial Mechatronics.
 3 Hours

 MFG 435.
 Advanced Numerical Control.
 3 Hours